A variant of Horn's problem and derivative principle: Concluding remarks

 \subsection{Acknowledgement}

-Lin Zhang is supported by Zhejiang Provincial Natural Science Foundation of China under grant no. LY17A010027 and also by National Natural Science Foundation of China (Nos.61771174, 11701259).
-Hua Xiang is supported by National Natural Science Foundation of China (No.11571265) and NSFC-RGC(China-Hong Kong, No.11661161017).
+The authors sincerely thank the editor and the anonymous referees for their comments, especially the proposal for Theorem~\ref{th:asympratio}, which led to great improvements of this paper.
+The authors also thank Lin Huang for pointing out the connection with Laguerre polynomial.
+Lin Zhang is supported by Zhejiang Provincial Natural Science Foundation of China under grant no. LY17A010027 and also by National Natural Science Foundation of China (Nos.11971140, 11701259, 61771174).
+Hua Xiang is supported by National Natural Science Foundation of China (No.11571265) and NSFC-RGC (China-Hong Kong, No.11661161017).

 \appendixpage \addappheadtotoc